• Skip to primary navigation

 Boat-shaped pirozhki are quite popular and are probably easier to shape.
 To make them, flatten the dough into a round shape or use a rolling pin if that feels easier for you.
 Place the filling in the center and start closing the dough from the middle.
 Once the filling is enclosed, turn it around, round the corners, and flatten the pirozhki into a nice, smooth boat shape.

-Itโ€™s helpful to let the buns rise a little before filling them, and also to let the Pirozhki Buns with Filling rise some more before baking.
+Itโ€™s helpful to let the buns rise a little before filling them, and also to let the Pirozhki buns with filling rise some more before baking.
 But they do not need to double in size like buns without filling.

-Baking or frying the Pirozhki Buns with Filling
+Baking or frying the Pirozhki Buns

 Frieng the Pirozhki: